r-pears/odai-ecommerce/README.md

 What i could do next is:

-This project is launched on Netlify for show casing only,and adding consent mechanism would be necessary to fully align with privacy regulations like GDPR.
+This project is launched on Netlify for show casing only, and adding consent mechanism would be necessary to fully align with privacy regulations like GDPR.

 If you have any concerns please contact me on my email how u can find in my GitHub bio.
 # Security Threats and Mitigation Documentation